karrick/gorange/README.md

 1. guarantees HTTP connections can be re-used by always reading all body bytes if the Get succeeded.
-1. detects and parses the RangeException header, so you don't have to.
+1. detects and parses the RangeException header, returning any error message encoded therein.
 1. converts response body to slice of strings.

 There are four possible error types this library returns: